GeoscienceAustralia/stormwavecluster/README.md

 * [wave_dispersion](R/wave_dispersion) -- Code to solve the airy wave dispersion relation

 * [nearest_index_sorted](R/nearest_index_sorted) -- Fast Rcpp code for doing a
 nearest-neighbour search on a sorted numeric vector.
-We were unable to find a similarly fast and memory efficient way of doing this in native R.
+This is a simple task, but we were unable to find a similarly fast and memory efficient way of doing this in native R.

 * [evmix_fit](R/evmix_fit) -- Convenience wrappers for fitting extreme value mixture models